 Education Support Teams for Medical Absences

 Occasionally, a young person’s wellbeing can be poor enough for them to be unable to attend school.
-The ESTMA team support young people who are unable to attend school temporarily because of medical reasons, whether that be emotional, psychological or physical.
-The teams work closely with the school to minimise the disruption to the child’s education and to support their re-integration as soon as possible.
+The ESTMA team supports young people who are unable to attend school temporarily because of medical reasons, whether that be emotional, psychological or physical.
+The teams work closely with the school to minimise the disruption to the child’s education and to support their reintegration as soon as possible.
 As well as schools the team works with parents, the young people and other professionals to ensure children and young people’s education continues as normally as possible